MedoDomeNovaHeal/MedoDomeNovaHeal/README.md

 HELLO

 * 🌍  I'm based in BERLIN
-* 🤝  I'm open to collaborating on GIVE ME
+* 🤝  I'm open to collaborating on What ever you give me
 * ⚡  O YE

 ### Skills